Eric de Lange (1947-2003), sociologist, researched Socialist Youth of the Netherlands founded in 1960.

 As part of this oral-history project, eyewitnesses were interviewed about this allied mistake bombing.
 The eyewitnesses talk about the consequences of the bombardment for their personal lives and about its significance for the social cohesion of the affected neighbourhood.
 The question is also raised what this Allied bombardment meant for the anti-German sentiment of those involved.

-Collection interviews
+Collection interviews:

 Online publication: